How will my GP and midwife know I have had a miscarriage / ectopic?

 I’ve received a letter about a scan, what should I do?

-Unfortunately on rare occasions, the notification of miscarriage form sent to your midwife and Ultrasound Department may arrive after a letter or appointment has already been sent out to you.
+Unfortunately on rare occasions this does happen.
+The notification of pregnancy loss form sent to your midwife and Ultrasound Department may arrive after a letter or appointment has already been sent out to you.
 We apologise if you receive such a letter, as we know it can be an upsetting reminder of your pregnancy loss.
-If you receive a letter, do not go to the appointment, but please contact any of the Early Pregnancy Assessment Units on the numbers listed below and our staff will make sure that all the relevant departments are contacted on your behalf.
+If you receive a letter, do not go to the appointment.
+Please contact one of the EPAUs listed below.
+Our staff will make sure we contact all the relevant departments on your behalf.

 Contact details

-If you have any questions or concerns regarding the issues raised in this leaflet, please contact either of our Early Pregnancy Assessment Units to discuss your concerns with a nurse.
+If you have any questions or concerns about the issues raised in this leaflet, please contact one of our EPAUs to discuss your concerns with a nurse.